racsus/WhiteLabelAPI/README.md

 ## Starting 🚀

-_This document will allow you to understand the architecture of this project._
+_This document will allow you to understand the architecture of this project.
+I have used basic authentication to build this project, but It's highly recommended that you change this authentication by another more secure like OAuth2._

 ## Pre-requirements 📋